-The ten companions were preached of paradise because they lived a life that pleased Allah SWT. they all became Muslims in the Islam early stages, they served Allah and His prophet, they migrated with Prophet Muhammad (PBUH), and they went on Islamic battles with bravery.
+The ten companions preached of paradise because they lived a life that pleased Allah SWT.
+They all became Muslims in the Islam early stages of, they served Allah and His prophet, they migrated with Prophet Muhammad (PBUH), and they went on Islamic battles with bravery.

 To reward them for their good deeds throughout their lives, Allah SWT ordered the Prophet Muhammad (PBUH) to announce their names as promised of paradise.

 The 10 Companions Who Were Promised Paradise Hadith

 The version of the hadith that mentions the ten promised companions is collected in the Jami’ at-Tirmidhi goes as follows:

 Narrated Abdul ar-Rahman bin Awf: that the Messenger of Allah said: